-As the government moves closer to implementing the Future Homes Standard, housebuilders across the country must prepare for a major shift: mandatory solar panels in new homes from 2027.
+As the UK moves closer to implementing the Future Homes Standard, housebuilders must prepare for a major shift in how new homes are designed and built.
+One of the most significant upcoming changes is the expected introduction of mandatory solar panels on new homes in the UK by 2027.

 What’s Changing with the Future Homes Standard?

-Although the full technical details are still to be released, the government has announced that housebuilders will be legally required to install solar panels on the roofs of most new properties by 2027.
+While the full technical details are still to be released, the government has announced that most new residential developments will require rooftop solar PV systems.

-If you have projects currently in the design or planning stage, factoring in solar is essential.
-Exploring fully-funded models like Gryd’s can help you align with the new regulations while keeping margins intact and avoiding disruption to build schedules.
+For housebuilders, this means that integrating solar in housing developments in the UK must now be considered early in the planning process.
+Exploring fully funded solar leasing models like Gryd’s can help you align with the new regulations while keeping margins intact and avoiding disruption to build schedules.

 The average size of home solar systems being installed has decreased from about 4kWp in 2023 to 2.4kWp in 2024.
-A 2.4kWp system is inadequate for even modest energy needs and leaves no headroom for future demands, such as electric vehicle charging, electric heating, or growing families.
+A 2.4kWp system is inadequate for even modest energy needs and leaves no headroom for future demands, such as electric vehicle charging, heat pumps or electric heating systems, or growing families with increasing energy consumption.
 Installing a larger 5–6kW system offers a far more futureproof solution and delivers greater long-term savings and carbon reduction.

-Below we break down the typical costs of various solar system sizes, with and without battery storage:
+Below we break down the typical cost of a new build solar system in the UK, including estimates with and without battery storage.

 Solar is no longer just an environmental choice; it’s a financial one.
 Recent surveys show that a majority of today’s home buyers want lower energy bills, long-term energy security, and homes that are truly built for the future, not just for compliance.